-$Configuration \rightarrow DHCP$ Server.
+$Configuration \rightarrow LAN \ Provisioning \rightarrow DHCP \ Server$.
 Here you can define IP scopes, reservations or optional parameters, and view information about occupied IP addresses or statistics of the DHCP server.
+Configuration can be modified even when the DHCP server is disabled.